Medically reviewed by Drugs.com. Last updated on Sep 7, 2022.

 If you notice a sudden increase in eye floaters, contact an eye specialist immediately — especially if you also see light flashes or lose your vision.
 These can be symptoms of an emergency that requires prompt attention.

-As you age, the vitreous — a jelly-like material inside your eyes — becomes more liquid.
-When this happens, microscopic collagen fibers within the vitreous tend to clump together.
-These bits of debris cast tiny shadows onto your retina, and you perceive these shadows as eye floaters.
+As you age, the vitreous — a jelly-like material inside your eyes — liquifies and contracts.
+When this happens, microscopic collagen fibers in the vitreous tend to clump together.
+These scattered pieces cast tiny shadows onto your retina.
+The shadows you see are called floaters.

 Symptoms of eye floaters may include:

 - Small shapes in your vision that appear as dark specks or knobby, transparent strings of floating material

 - Spots that move when you move your eyes, so when you try to look at them, they move quickly out of your line of vision